signaldatascience/R-curriculum/src/week5/day4/classification.md

 The theoretical framework of LDA and QDA can easily be extended to *multiclass classification*.

 * Install the `rattle` package, run `data(wine, package='rattle')`, and set `df_wine = wine`.
 This dataset conists of chemical measurements of wine from three different cultivars, with the cultivar reported in the Type column.
-Run LDA to predict wine type from the other variables, look at the group means and coefficients of the linear discriminants, and interpret.
+Run LDA to predict wine type from the other variables, look at the group means and coefficients of the linear discriminants, and interpret the results.

 * To see how each of the two linear discriminant separates the groups, call `predict()` on the LDA fit itself to generate values of the discriminant functions for the training data.
 Read the `predict.lda()` documentation to figure out how to access the values of the discriminant functions and pass either of the two sets of discriminant values in to `ldahist()` along with the column of group assignments.